OmniFlix/freeflix-media-hub/README.md

 ```

-> you can directly run start.sh for all these
+> you can configure & directly run start.sh for these commands to execute